Electrical contractors in

 How to Get Licensed

-Submit master electrician application to Delaware Division of Professional Regulation with required documentation and fees
+File application with Delaware Division of Professional Regulation including experience documentation, references, and application fees ranging $50-100.

 Maintain license